-Christine Cater grew up on the Monterey Peninsula, the daughter of a Catholic Italian fisherman—raised between discipline and freedom.
-Much of her childhood was spent in ballet studios, immersed in years of classical training that instilled a deep understanding of movement, composition, and restraint.
-In the quieter moments, she could be found floating down the river barefoot, drawn to a kind of beauty that felt simple and uncontrived.
+I grew up on the Monterey Peninsula, the daughter of a Catholic Italian fisherman—raised between discipline and freedom.
+Much of my childhood was spent in ballet studios, immersed in years of classical training that instilled a deep understanding of movement, composition, and restraint.
+In quieter moments, I could be found floating down the river barefoot, drawn to a kind of beauty that felt simple and uncontrived.

-That duality became the foundation of her work—refined yet natural, intentional yet effortless.
+That duality became the foundation of my work—refined yet natural, intentional yet effortless.

-She founded Barefoot Floral in 1990, beginning with intimate gatherings and weddings where her instinct for beauty quickly set her apart.
-What followed was a decade designing large-scale events across Pebble Beach and the Monterey Peninsula, developing an expert understanding of both setting and execution.
+I founded Barefoot Floral in 1990, beginning with intimate gatherings and weddings where my instinct for beauty quickly set me apart.
+What followed was a decade designing large-scale events across Pebble Beach and the Monterey Peninsula, developing a deep understanding of both setting and execution.

-In 2014, her work expanded onto a larger stage, contributing to a landmark celebration in Big Sur that required an exceptional level of scale, trust, and precision.
-It marked a turning point—one that carried her work beyond California and into a more global arena.
+In 2014, my work expanded onto a larger stage, contributing to a landmark celebration in Big Sur that required an exceptional level of scale, trust, and precision.
+It marked a turning point—one that carried my work beyond California and into a more global arena.

-Today, Barefoot Floral designs weddings and events both domestically and internationally, with work featured in Vogue, Martha Stewart Weddings, Style Me Pretty, and The Knot.
-She is trusted for private celebrations and destination events in places such as Lake Como and Portugal.
+Today, I design weddings and events both domestically and internationally, with work featured in Vogue, Martha Stewart Weddings, Style Me Pretty, and The Knot.
+I am trusted for private celebrations and destination events in places such as Lake Como and Portugal.

-At the heart of it all, Christine remains drawn to beauty that feels honest, unforced, and quietly extraordinary.
+At the heart of it all, I remain drawn to beauty that feels honest, unforced, and quietly extraordinary.

 Barefoot, in the end, was never about being informal—it was about being grounded.